 TEACCH (an acronym for the Treatment and Education of Autistic and Communication-Handicapped Children) is the term given to describe the various activities undertaken by Division TEACCH, a state-wide community-based programme of services for children and adults in North Carolina, USA.

-TEACCH is designed to make the most of an individual's strengths within a very structured environment (sometimes known as structured teaching).
+TEACCH makes the most of an individual's strengths within a very structured environment - sometimes known as 'structured teaching'.
 The four major components of structured teaching are physical structure (the organisation of the room), visual schedules (visual information depicting where/when/what the activity will be), work systems (visual information informing an individual what to do while in a work or play area), and task organization (visually clear information on what the task is about).